Live streaming? Easy. Grab your phone, open Instagram, and go live. Doing it well? Harder—but doable.

 Ultimately, the best camera will be your smartphone.
 You can, as I suggested earlier, wire a mic straight in, but it’s better to use your phone as a webcam connected to a computer.
 There are quite a few apps that let you do this:

-- Camo: This is what I went with.
-At the moment, it only works with iOS devices connected to a Mac, though there’s a Windows version in beta.
-It’s also one of the most expensive options, at $40 for a 12-month licence.
+- Camo Pro: This is what I went with.
+It started as an Apple-only service, but you can now use it with Android and Windows devices as well.
+It’s also one of the most expensive options, at $5 a month, $40 a year, or $80 forever.
 However, the Camo Studio app gives you a huge amount of control over the video feed, which I wanted.

 - DroidCamX Pro: This is only $5, and it connects both Android and iOS devices to Windows or Linux PCs.